abelljs/abell-website/content/guide/api-reference/index.md

 ]
 ```

-As you can see, it got values of `title`, and `foo` from respective meta.json file, It changed the value of `$createdAt`, and added additional values that we talked about in [Abell.meta Section](#abellmeta-ltmetainfogt)
+As you can see, it got values of `title`, and `foo` from the respective meta.json file, It changed the value of `$createdAt`, and added additional values that we talked about in [Abell.meta Section](#abellmeta-ltmetainfogt)

 ## Abell.contentObj {Object.&lt;string, MetaInfo&gt;}

-This is similar to `Abell.contentArray` but instead of array this values holds the object with slugs of blog as keys and Abell.meta values as values.
+This is similar to `Abell.contentArray`, but instead of an array, this value holds the object with slugs of blog as keys and Abell.meta values as values.

 ```abell
 \{{ Abell.contentObj['hello-world'].title }} <!-- Prints title of hello-world blog -->